commercetools/commercetools-docs-kit/.changeset/large-berries-double.md

 '@commercetools-docs/ui-kit': patch
 ---

-Add atsby-theme-learning as dependency of gatsby-theme-docs
+Add gatsby-theme-learning as dependency of gatsby-theme-docs